Ugg Adirondack III

 4.7

-UGG might not be the first name you think of for a performance winter boot, but their Adirondack lineup could change your mind.
+Ugg might not be the first name you think of for a performance winter boot, but their Adirondack line might change your mind.
 With premium materials, impressive warmth, and a very comfortable fit, the Adirondack III quickly earned its place as our daily boot for a snowy and cold winter in central Oregon.
-Although rated to keep feet warm in conditions well below freezing, it still maintains the light weight and cozy feel we want in a casual winter boot.
-To see how the UGG Adirondack III stacks up to the competition, see our article on the best women's winter boots.
+Although rated to keep feet warm in conditions well below freezing, it still maintains the lightweight and cozy feel we look for in a casual winter boot.
+Below we break down our experiences with the Adirondack III.
+To see how it measures up to the competition, check out our article on the best women's winter boots.

 Table of Contents